nfdi4plants/nfdi4plants.github.io/src/content/docs/landings/landing_knowledgebase.md

 add sidebar: sidebars\mainSidebar.md
 ---

-We are very happy that you are interested to learn more about the DataPLANT universe.
+We are very happy that you are interested to learn more about DataPLANT.
 Feel free to click through the sections on the left

 - to learn more about the **fundamentals** of research data management (RDM)
 - to read about DataPLANT tools and services and how FAIR RDM is **implemented in DataPLANT**